sarithasri/SeleniumLearnings/README.md

 # SeleniumLearnings

-Download the selenium server jar file and testng plug in
+Download the selenium server jar file and testng plug in j